 Hold down buttons to do things quickly

-You can hold down the [down arrow] key while running about and you will activate any activatable thing you pass near.
+You can hold down the [down arrow] key while running about or in freefall and you will activate any activatable thing you pass near.
 This is quite helpful towards the ends of the game where you might need to enter a door as fast as possible to escape a time bomb explosion.
 Doing the same with [right mouse button] when you're about to get one of the special powers will make you immediately start running/flying when you get the powerup which can also be handy.